Cap Maison and the Pitons

 Although the location feels very secluded and private, Cap Maison is actually just ten minutes’ drive from the shops, bars and restaurants of lively Rodney Bay, as well as the St Lucia Golf & Country Club.
 The fishing village of Gros Islet is only ten minutes’ drive away.

 This luxurious boutique retreat offers impeccable service and attention to detail.
 It’s especially good for honeymooners or for those looking for somewhere romantic.
 The location is fabulous, as although it feels quite secluded, there is much within easy reach.

 The 49 stylishly appointed rooms, junior suites and one, two and three bedroom villa suites are furnished with hand painted tiles and designed in a classic, Spanish Caribbean style.
-They all have a ceiling fan, air conditioning, flat screen TV, BOSE iPod docking stations, DVD and music centre, tea and coffee maker and minibar.
+They all have a ceiling fan, air conditioning, flat screen TV, BOSE iPod docking stations, DVD and music center, tea and coffee maker and minibar.

 The two and three bedroom suites combine the one bedroom suites of the same category with adjoining Garden View rooms and Junior Suites.

 Garden View Room

 The Garden View Rooms are a spacious 46 sq m with a sitting area and either a small balcony or outside furnished space with garden views.